ElementsProject/elements/doc/elements-block-header-format.md

 | Current  | Yes      |      | `DynaFedParamEntry` | The active DynaFed parameters at this height                                                                                                     |
 | Proposed | Yes      |      | `DynaFedParamEntry` | The proposed DynaFed parameters for the next [epoch](https://github.com/ElementsProject/elements/blob/elements-22.1/src/chainparamsbase.cpp#L60) |

+In DynaFed, the chain is initalized with a *dynamic epoch length*.
+This is the number of blocks that Dynamic Federation voting and enforcement are in effect for.
+In Liquid this value is 20160 blocks, approximately 2 weeks.
+When DynaFed is active, the Current parameters will always either be a Full set of all fields in the DynaFedParamEntry (given below), or a set of Compact parameters indicating no change since the previous Full parameters.
+During a normal non-proposing epoch, the Proposed parameters will be Null, indicating that no change in the Federation is being proposed for the next epoch.
+During a proposing epoch, block producers will include their intended parameters in the Proposed field, either as Full parameters or Compact parameters commiting to their previous proposal.

+In order for a Proposed entry to be locked-in, at the end of the proposing epoch at least 4/5 blocks in that epoch must agree on the same Proposed parameters.
+If that condition is satisfied, then in the following epoch those Proposed parameters will become the Current parameters.
+There is a configurable `total_valid_epochs` consensus setting that defines how many epochs a given fedpegscript is valid for.
+In Liquid, this value is 2, meaning that once Proposed parameters become Current (ie. a successful transition), the fedpegscript of the previous epoch is valid for a grace period of 1 more epoch.
 #### DynaFed Parameters Entry (`class DynaFedParamEntry`)

 | Field                   | Required          | Size     | Data Type                       | Byte Order    | Notes                                                                                                                                                         |